From Cool Demos to Production-Ready FMware: Core Challenges and a Technology Roadmap: Methodology

-\tinyskip \textbf{Step 2: Data Analysis and Grouping.} After data collection, three of the four authors reviewed the materials to identify recurring issues.
+\tinyskip \textbf{Step 2: Data Analysis and Grouping.} \respto{3-17a}Our synthesis draws on public sources (including grey literature) and academic work, and incorporates non-public inputs only through aggregated issues and themes.
+Where possible, we cite public evidence directly (e.g., via Source Spotlight callouts in Section~\ref{sec:issues}) and triangulate across sources to reduce the influence of any single stream. \respto{1-7}In this step, we extract \emph{recurrent issues} as concrete, evidenced problem instances from the collected materials and tag each issue with the relevant FMware lifecycle stage(s) (Figure~\ref{fig:lifecycle}) to preserve context.
+We then group closely related recurrent issues into \emph{groupings} as an intermediate organizational layer before higher-level abstraction.
+After data collection, three of the four authors reviewed the materials to identify recurring issues.
 Instead of formal iterative coding, we relied on a collaborative and expert-driven approach to extract key challenges and categorize them.
-Issues were grouped into preliminary themes based on shared characteristics or relevance to specific stages of the FMware lifecycle (Figure~\ref{fig:lifecycle}).
-For example, issues related to \textit{Data and FM Alignment} included challenges such as \textit{low data quality} and \textit{insufficient data diversity}.
+We grouped issues into preliminary themes based on shared characteristics or relevance to specific stages of the FMware lifecycle (Figure~\ref{fig:lifecycle}).
+For example, issues related to \textit{Data and FM(s) Alignment} included challenges such as \textit{low data quality} and \textit{insufficient data diversity}.
 This approach emphasized practical categorization rather than exhaustive formal coding.